 Female proboscis monkeys typically give birth at night or in the morning.
 They are dutiful mothers, and females in the same group will often share parenting duties.
 Young proboscis monkeys subsist on milk for around the first six weeks of life and usually wean around seven months old.

 Male proboscis monkeys reach sexual maturity at around 4 or 5 years old, while females become sexually mature at 4.
 Both sexes live to an average age of around 20 years old.
-Given their maturity rate, their life cycle follows that of humans, as they spend around three-quarters of their life as adults.
+Given their maturity rate, their life cycle follows that of humans, as they spend around three-quarters of their lives as adults.

 2. Proboscis Monkeys Make Various Vocalizations